sanath-narasimhan/academic-static/content/post/Recommendor-system.md

 <h2> Implementation of the system </h2>

-1. In the dataset the review fiedls acts like the content description of the items, that is a specific medication related to a certain condition(disease)
+1. In the dataset the review fields acts like the content description of the items, that is a specific medication related to a certain condition(disease)

 2. Every time a user performs a search, they are provided with a set of results given by our Inverted index algorithm, which calculates the cosine similarity between our search query and reviews in our dataset.